AhadMohammad7/Google-Data-Analytics-Bellabeat-Case-Study/README.md

 **Data Organization:**

+The data proves to be a bit out dated as it was captured in 2016.
+The gap in the advancement of technology could prove to be slightly inaccurate.
 The data is organized into 2 periods 3.12.16-4.11.16 and 4.12.16-5.12.16.
 The data is in wide format.

 **Data Bias/Credibility:**

+The data is a sample of 30 users, which may prove to be too small of a sample to determine accurate and effective insights.
+Furthermore, the data has no mention of demographics.
+Bellabeat offers products to female only customers, without knowing the gender of the fitbit users it could impact the findings of the analysis.
+Lastly, the data is credible as it is sourced by Zenodo and is an original dataset, the only downside being that the data spans over 2 months.
+This could leave out valuable information as there could be seasonal changes in the key metrics used in the analysis.

+* **Reliability:** The dataset is posted on Zenodo and Kaggle with all information related to the source of the data, and its origin.
+* **Original:** The dataset is original in terms of its posting on Zenodo.
+There are no copies of this dataset on Zenodo.
+* **Comprehensive:** The data in the datasets are labelled and seperated in rows and columns.
+The data proves to be in structured format, allowing for us to be able to perform analysis.
+* **Current:** The data is not considered current as it was captured in 2016.
+This could limit the relevance of the data.
+* **Cited:** The dataset on Zenodo offers citation, showing who was responsible for the creation of the data.

+**Licensing, Privacy, Security, and Accessibility:**

+The data does have a CC0 Public Domain license, and the dataset does not disclose the identity of the respondents of the survey.
+In terms of accessibility, the data can be found on Kaggle, referenced to the original source: Zenodo.

+**Data Integrity:**

+The data does contain blanks, and incorrect date formats, which can be cleaned during the data processing cycle.
+However, the data is from a reliable source (Zenodo), and does contain private keys (ID) to differentiate the data between users.

+**Data Relevance**

+While the data is original, cited, and comprehensive, there may be some limitations due to the short period of data (spanning 2 months) and the fact that the data was captured in 2016.
+However, there are still insights that could be discovered from cleaning, and processing the data.

+## Process